Brussel Sprout Cooking Times: The Ultimate Guide

 Charring for Extra Flavour: Want those crispy, charred edges?
 Leave them in the oven for a few more minutes to get that extra bit of char.

-Roasting Tips: Elevate Your Brussels Sprout Game
+roasting tips: Elevate Your Brussels Sprout Game

 Experiment with Spreads: For a richer flavour, try spreading a little Dijon mustard or balsamic glaze on the sprouts before roasting.